Skip to content

 cd colony

-1. Go to github.com/settings/tokens and create a token.
+1. Go to github.com/settings/tokens.

 Alternatively, copy the annotated example config and edit it directly: